computesphere-samples/computesphere-python-flask-example/README.md

     ```

 > [!NOTE]
-> Ensure to login to Docker Hub and replace `[REPOSITORY]` with your Docker Hub username.
+> Be sure to log in to Docker Hub and replace `[REPOSITORY]` with your Docker Hub username.

 ## Running the project locally